Tourism Marketing Coordinator

 - Free wi-fi throughhout the Museum, including the cafe

 The Museum is located on Lawson Crescent on Acton Peninsula in Cannberra.
-Just minutes from the city centre, there is free parking with a 4-hour time limit.

 National Museum of Australia